-Though the Hogwarts Express will be traveling through Universal’s backstage areas, Coup makes it clear that none of that will be seen, instead utilizing visual and special effects to create an immersive experience during the ride.
+Though the Hogwarts Express will be traveling through Universal’s backstage areas, Coup clarifies that none of that will be seen instead of utilizing visual and special effects to create an immersive experience during the ride.

-Coup is excited about creating the train ride, able to easily accommodate guests of all ages aboard the Hogwarts Express.
+Coup is excited about creating the train ride, easily accommodating Guests of all ages aboard the Hogwarts Express.

 “The wonderful thing about trains too is there’s no limitations, no age or size limits.
 So it’s a wonderful thing for the whole family as well.
 But we learned lots from the previous Harry Potter, operationally.
 I think our team is really planning all that very carefully to ensure that everyone is able to ride it and it looks like there will be no issues with that.”

-Sure to be an immensely popular attraction, Universal is planning for big crowds as Coup reveals that the train will hold many passengers.
+Sure to be a trendy attraction, Universal plans for big crowds as Coup reveals that the train will hold many passengers.

 “It’s going to accommodate a lot of people as a large train normally would.
 We’re going to be very true to the fiction and the film is mostly where the visuals were.”

 But Universal is still working out the details on how Guests will be admitted to each park.
 There have been references to a “park-to-park” ticket, but nothing firm yet.

 Q: Will the London waterfront facades represent locations from the films?